 Rialto is released nationwide on the 2nd of October.

-Seeking a moment of risk and rare expression, Colm arranges a secret toilet rendezvous with a local rent boy called Jay (Tom Glynn-Carney), finally allowing himself a brief moment of hidden pleasure and purpose.
-However, the meeting is filled with fear and apprehension, the quick release of hormonal energy lost in a sea of apologies and regret.
-Here the stumbling and anxiety-filled rendezvous leads Colm to leave his wallet, with the savvy young hustler seizing the opportunity to scam Colm for money.
+Following the death of his controlling father, a man he could never please, and the growing risk of redundancy, Colm’s sense of detachment and insecurity is heightened as alcohol becomes a crutch.
+Seeking a moment of danger and rare sexual expression, Colm arranges a secret toilet rendezvous with a local rent boy called Jay (Tom Glynn-Carney).
+However, as he shuffles into the cubicle with the blond-haired boy, fear and apprehension surround him as sex dissolves into a sea of apologies and regret.
+Stumbling out from the anxiety-filled rendezvous, Colm drops his wallet, and the savvy young hustler seizes the opportunity to scam Colm for extra money.

-Burns creates an environment where the sexuality of Jay and Colm is less important than their need for belonging and security.
-Here the home lives of both men are submerged in dysfunction, lies and emotional carnage.
-Colm screams for escape, despite a loving wife (Monica Dolan) and loving teenage kids, while Jay longs to be allowed back into the life of his girlfriend and their newborn daughter.
-Their resulting relationship is one of confusion, mutual support and therapy at a price, with Vaughan-Lawlor and Glynn-Carney embodying their characters’ fear, secrets and need for escape.
+Based on the stage play, Trade, Mark O’Halloran’s screenplay offers an intimate character-driven study of a man on the verge of emotional collapse as Colm finds an urgent connection in the arms of a teenage hustler.
+Burns creates an environment where the sexuality of Jay and Colm is less important than their need for belonging and security, their home lives full of dysfunction, lies and carnage.
+While Colm screams for escape, despite a loving wife (Monica Dolan) and kids, Jay longs to be allowed back into the life of his girlfriend and their newborn daughter.
+The relationship between both men is one of confusion, mutual support and therapy at a price as fears and long-held secrets emerge from the depths of the male mind.

 Director: Peter Mackie Burns